ContinuousEngineeringProject/ce-lib/CONTRIBUTING.md

 * integration - runs all the tests that are inline in the codebase.
 Check the logs for errors.
 * tide - performs the merge when all the checks pass.
 Don't worry about the state of this one, it doesn't add much info.
 Clicking on the details link is very helpful as it will take you to the dashboard where you can navigate to the "Tide" screen and check the status of your PR in the merge queue.

-Then the maintainers will review your PR, potentially initiate discussion around your change and finally, merge it successfully in :project.
+Then the maintainers will review your PR, potentially initiate discussion around your change and finally, merge it successfully in Continuous Engineering Library.
 Congratulations !

 ### Getting a pull request merged
 Now your pull request is submitted, you need to get it merged.
 If you aren't a regular contributor you'll need a maintainer to manually review your PR and issue a `/ok-to-test` command in a PR comment.
 This will trigger the automated tests.
 If the tests fail, you'll need to ask one of the maintainers to send you the failure log (in the future we will make these public but first we need to check we are masking all secrets).